lookback/meteor-tooltips/README.md

 ## Styling

 You can use `data-tooltip-classes` to define custom classes for your tooltip.
+It adds additional classes to the `.tooltip` element.

 ```html
 <p>